 Any experienced mortgage advisor should not be blinkered and focused wholly on your regular income; they should consider your broader financial picture.

 This area of the UK mortgage market has grown significantly in recent years.
 More people at 50 are thinking about downsizing or investing in buy-to-let properties.
 Lenders will focus on your ability to repay your loan.
 Some lenders expect your income to fall once you retire, so securing the right mortgage can be trickier.

 So, what are the options for those over 50 looking to remortgage or release equity?

 Extended working life

 We see more and more people over 50 looking to extend their working life – often well into the traditional retirement age bracket.
-Consequently, many may be able to secure mortgages or remortgages based purely upon their regular income going forward.
-This is still a specialist market where a degree of negotiating is required, often with a mortgage advisor's help.
+Consequently, many may be able to secure mortgages or remortgages based purely on their regular income.
+However, this is still a specialist market where a degree of negotiating is required, often with a mortgage advisor's help.